CtrlK

 Completeness

 The 'what' is well covered with specific capabilities.
-There is a 'Use for' clause but it's very generic ('translating text content in applications') and doesn't provide explicit trigger scenarios or user phrases that would help Claude distinguish when to select this skill.
+There is a 'Use for' clause but it's very generic ('translating text content in applications') and doesn't provide explicit trigger scenarios or user phrases that would help Claude know when to select this over other skills.

 2 / 3